 Official State Wildflower of Georgia

-Georgia designated azalea as the official state wild flower in 1979.
-In 2013 the Act was amended to specify native azaleas (Rhododendron sp.), collectively, as the Georgia state wild flower (the state flower of Georgia is the Cherokee rose).
+Georgia designated azalea as the official state wild flower in 1979 (the state flower is the Cherokee rose).
+In 2013 the Act was amended to specify native azaleas (Rhododendron sp.), collectively, as Georgia's state wildflower symbol.
+All State Flowers